Codename-METASYS/theory/README.md

 - **Dictionary.com:** *An assemblage or combination of things or parts forming a complex or unitary whole.* [5](http://www.dictionary.com/browse/system)
 - ...

-The nice a actually useful definition:
+The nice and actually useful definition:

 > **System is a set of (logical) rules.**